fallingsprings/couch-add-ons/character-counter/README.md

 **max** -  maximum count

 **min** -  minimum count

+**enforce_max** - strictly enforces the _max_ parameter, clipping off any characters above the maximum limit.
+Give it any true value.

 **type** - either 'up' or 'down'
 - When the 'max' parameter is set, the default is a countdown counter.